- Human echinococcosis is a parasitic disease caused by tapeworms of the genus Echinococcus.

 Human echinococcosis is a zoonotic disease (a disease that is transmitted to humans from animals) that is caused by parasites, namely tapeworms of the genus Echinococcus.
-Echinococcosis occurs in four forms:
+Echinococcosis occurs in 4 forms:

 - cystic echinococcosis, also known as hydatid disease or hydatidosis, caused by infection with Echinococcus granulosus;

 - alveolar echinococcosis, caused by infection with E. multilocularis;

 - polycystic echinococcosis, caused by infection with E. vogeli;

 - unicystic echinococcosis, caused by infection with E. oligarthrus.

 The two most important forms, which are of medical and public health relevance in humans, are cystic echinococcosis and alveolar echinococcosis.

 A number of herbivorous and omnivorous animals act as intermediate hosts of Echinococcus.
 This means they get infected by ingesting the parasite eggs in the contaminated ground and develop parasitic larval stages in their viscera.

 Carnivores are definitive hosts for the parasite, and are infected through the consumption of viscera of intermediate hosts that harbour the parasite and also through scavenging infected carcases.